comunica/Documentation-Comunica/docs/core.md

 For this they base themselves on metadata provided by the subscribed Actors, which is provided through the test function.
 The Mediator provides the input of the task to each Actor.
-Each of those Actors than needs to respond with `null` if they are unable to provide results for the given input, or with a metadata object indicating the costs required to solve that task.
+Each of those Actors then needs to respond with a metadata object indicating the costs required to solve that task, or throw an error if they are unable to provide results for the given input.
-"Costs" is left vague on purpose, allowing different Mediators to focus on different costs, such as total execution time, # http calls, etc.
+What these "costs" are, is left vague on purpose, allowing different Mediators to focus on different costs, such as total execution time, # http calls, etc.
 It is the responsibility of the Actor to provide decent estimates here.